MicrosoftDocs/azure-docs-cli/azure-cli-docs/install-az-cli2.md

 ```

 ## Highlights
-Here are a few features and concepts that can help you get the most out of the Azure CLI 2.0 'Preview'.
+Here are a few features and concepts that can help you get the most out of the Azure CLI 2.0 Preview.

 The following examples are showing using the `--output` table format.
 You can change your default using the `$ az configure` command.